 The Democratic Policy Committee provides other services to Democratic senators, including detailed voting records for each Democratic senator, an annual report on the major achievements of the session; an extensive index of record votes on legislation, both chronologically and by subject matter, and briefings on major bills and amendments.

-Its counterpart, the Senate Republican Policy Committee, provides similar services for Republican senators: maintenance of a research library; publication of legislative notices summarizing bills and resolutions on the Senate Calendar and proposed amendments thereto; publication of detailed analysis of all Senate record votes plus indexes, annual abstracts, and lists of voice votes; publication of the weekly Republican Counsel's Report; publication of policy papers on major issues; development of Republican legislative initiatives; research, legislative analysis, and speech writing for Republican senators upon request; personnel placement and counseling; briefing officials from State and local governments on national issues; assisting new senators with staff orientation; producing the information on the special television channel containing in-house updates on the Senate schedule; and assistance to the party leader in preparation of the End-of-Year Report.
+Its counterpart, the Senate Republican Policy Committee, provides similar services for Republican senators: maintenance of a research library; publication of legislative notices summarizing bills and resolutions on the and proposed amendments thereto; publication of detailed analysis of all Senate record votes plus indexes, annual abstracts, and lists of voice votes; publication of the weekly Republican Counsel's Report; publication of policy papers on major issues; development of Republican legislative initiatives; research, legislative analysis, and speech writing for Republican senators upon request; personnel placement and counseling; briefing officials from State and local governments on national issues; assisting new senators with staff orientation; producing the information on the special television channel containing in-house updates on the Senate schedule; and assistance to the party leader in preparation of the End-of-Year Report.